danielsaidi/ApiKit/README.md

 ## About ApiKit

-ApiKit is a Swift library that makes it easy to integrate with any external REST APIs.
+ApiKit helps you integrate with external REST APIs.

-ApiKit has an ``ApiClient`` protocol that can fetch any ``URLRequest`` and decode the data to any `Decodable` type.
-It's implemented by `URLSession` so you can either use `URLSession.shared` or create your own custom service.
+ApiKit has an ``ApiClient`` protocol that can fetch any `URLRequest` and decode the response to any `Decodable` type.
+It's implemented by `URLSession` so you can either use `URLSession.shared` or create your own service.

-ApiKit has an `ApiEnvironment` and `ApiRoute` model that can be used to model the available environments and routes for any REST API, such as the base URL of a certain API environment, the URL of a certain route, which parameters and headers to send etc.
+ApiKit has ``ApiEnvironment`` and ``ApiRoute`` models that can be used to model any REST API, such as the base URL of a certain API environment, the URL of a certain route, which parameters and headers to send etc.

-Any `ApiClient` can then fetch any `ApiRoute` from any `ApiEnvironment` and automatically have the result decoded to any `Decodable` type.
+An ``ApiClient`` can then be used to fetch any ``ApiRoute`` from any ``ApiEnvironment`` and return a typed result.